NSHipster/articles/2018-10-15-numericcast.md

 when interacting with other APIs outweighs the potential benefit of a more precise type.
 For the same reason,
-it's almost always better to represent even small number, like [weekday numbers](/datecomponents), with an `Int`, despite the fact that any possible value would fit into an 8-bit integer
+it's almost always better to represent even small numbers, like [weekday numbers](/datecomponents), with an `Int`, despite the fact that any possible value would fit into an 8-bit integer